loosolab/UROPA/docs/introduction.md

 Without defining further parameters, the peaks will be annotated with a default annotation.
 To adjust the annotations to more flexible requirements, the different parameters of the config file should be used.
 Examples of application are presented in the [Usage Examples](http://uropa.readthedocs.io/en/latest/uropa-example/).
 Further exploration is suggested.

-To start the UROPA peak annotation, the basic command shoulb be :

-	`uropa.sh –i <config.json> –o <output_dir_name>`
+To start the UROPA peak annotation, the basic command shoulb be : `uropa.sh –i <config.json> –o <output_dir_name> `

-A template of the file config.json is provided by downloading UROPA ["a_config_example.json"].
-A quick overview about UROPA is displayed with  `uropa.sh -h` , and instructions about the parameters with  `uropa.sh -u`
+A template of the file config.json is loaded in the working directory when downloading UROPA, named "a_config_example.json".
+A quick overview about UROPA is displayed with  `uropa.sh -h` , while the instructions about the parameters to be used can be extracted by  `uropa.sh -u`

 If one would like to have verbosity when running UROPA and obtain a file where all the steps of the annotation are explained in details for each peak, a --verbose option is available, too:

-	uropa.sh  –i  config.json  –o  <Output_dir_name>  –v  <verbose_file.log>
+					`uropa.sh  –i  config.json  –o  <Output_dir_name>  –v  <verbose_file.log>`